This is a question I was asked on several occasions by my staff.

 When a co-worker deliberately ignores or excludes someone from communication and interaction, it can create feelings of isolation, rejection, and stress.
 The person on the receiving end of the silent treatment may feel marginalized or ostracized within the workplace, leading to decreased morale and productivity.

-As such, it’s crucial for employers to address instances of the silent treatment and other forms of bullying in the workplace promptly and effectively.
+As such, it’s crucial for employers to address instances of the silent treatment in the workplace promptly and effectively, and other forms of bullying such as belittling.
 Establishing clear policies and procedures for addressing bullying behaviour, providing training on respectful workplace conduct, and fostering a culture of open communication and mutual respect can help prevent and mitigate the impact of bullying behaviours like the silent treatment.

 Signs that your co-workers hate you